MederickBernier/Kupoval/README.md

 ---

 ## License
-Private academic and client project.
-Not licensed for redistribution.
+Private academic/client project — not licensed for redistribution.

 ---